 The succeeding Bishops of the Amarillo Diocese, Bishop John W. Yanta (1997-2008) and Bishop Patrick J. Zurek (2008- present) have always been very supportive of Bishop Lawrence DeFalco’s dream of a Retreat Center, and its mission...providing a refuge for those seeking spiritual and personal development.

 At the time there was a question; “Can a retreat be made without going to the country?”
-This question has been positively answered after almost 30 years in operation, with over one thousand retreats successfully completed, and many, booked for more than two years in advance.
+This question has been positively answered after over 30 years in operation, with over one thousand retreats successfully completed, and many, booked for more than two years in advance.

 The Retreat Center is located near the central business district of Amarillo on 12 acres of land.
 The dream of a city retreat center with a country atmosphere seemed almost impossible.
 However, architect Mark Hinton of Vaughan-Hinton and Associates, and Wiley Hicks, general contractor, along with the many sub-contractors, went on to prove it could be done.